 Emergency Sleeping Bag and Survival Bag: One of the lessons from the recent storm is that you may have to evacuate in a hurry.
 I have plenty of Mylar Survival blankets but if it cold and the power grid is down, going to bed under my own covers with one of these makes good sense.
-Only $7.

 Adventure Medical Kits Dental Medic Kit: Dental emergencies due happen as I can attest to when I developed an abscess while traveling outside of the country.
 This is another one of those low cost items that should be in every kit.

 Sawyer Complete 4-Liter Dual Bag Water Purifier System: According to reader James, Sawyer filters work great and are guaranteed for over one million gallons! nothing else even comes close.
 This is the model he swears by but there are lots of other models of Sawyer water filters as well.

 Wedderspoon Raw Manuka Honey: According to reader John “the Queen of medicinal honeys is Manuka honey.
 It is such a powerfully antibiotic that it’s been recognized scientifically and the active substance has been isolated.
 I t is one of the only things that can treat and cure golden staph infections that are totally resistant to all antibiotics.
 It’s more expensive than normal honey but I have several jars in my emergency survival medical kit.”

 Rothco 550 Paracord: Okay, this one is tried and true but it is something I recommend in every home, every vehicle and every bug-out-bag.
 ‘Nuff said.